 Self-advocacy is the ability to speak up for yourself, about the things that are important to you.
 It’s about being able to ask for what you need and want.
 Self-advocacy is making choices and decisions that affect your life and carrying out a plan to help you get there.

-You can download our information sheet on advocating for yourself here and an information sheet on the Code of Rights (download here).
-It can help to understand the Code of Health & Disability Services' Consumers' Rights as well as the guidance about informed consent from the Medical Council.
+It can help to understand the Code of Health & Disability Services' Consumers' Rights as well as the guidance about informed consent from the Medical Council and you can download our information sheet on the Code of Rights below.

-We also have an information sheet of effective communication that you can download here, as well as information sheets on talking about your endometriosis with your family and friends (download here), with your place of education (download here), with your employer (download here) and with your partner (download here)
+We also have an information sheet of effective communication, as well as information sheets on talking about your endometriosis with your family and friends, your partner, your employer and with your place of education.

 Why is self-advocacy important?